Nexusoft/LLL-SQL/README.md

 # Development

 This development tree will implement a SQL parser on top of an LLP for MySQL and Postgres protocols, to act as a drop-in replacement for current databases powering the internet.
-MySQL maxes out at 2k queries per second, this project will be updated with benchamrks of the complete LLL-SQL performance once completed, but we anticipate 50-100k queries per second, being that most SELECT queries can use Sequential Reads that operate at 1.2M rows per second.
+MySQL has difficulties with large datasets and workloads, this project will be updated with benchamrks of the complete LLL-SQL performance once completed, but we anticipate 50-100k queries per second, being that most SELECT queries can use Sequential Reads that operate at 1.2M rows per second.
 Performance could very well be over 100k queries per second, and a maximum of 120k inserts or updates per second.

 # Integrations